The 3rd Eye (2017 film)

 The 3rd Eye (Mata Batin) is a 2017 Indonesian horror film directed by Rocky Soraya and written by Riheam Junianti and Rocky Soraya.
-The plot revolves around the young Abel (Bianca Hello) who is seeing mysterious things around her family’s home.
+The plot revolves around the young Abel (Bianca Hello) who is seeing mysterious things around her family's home.
 It was followed by a sequel in 2019, made by the same director/writers.

 Premise

-The 3rd Eye follows the young Abel (Bianca Hello) who is seeing mysterious things around her family’s home.
-She has a hard time convincing her parents and sister about the sightings though, as they can't see any of the mentioned events themselves.
+The 3rd Eye follows the young Abel (Bianca Hello) who is seeing mysterious things around her family's home.
+She has a hard time convincing her parents and sister about the sightings though, as they can not see any of the mentioned events themselves.
 12 years later, Abel's parents die in a traffic accident and the sisters move back to their old house.
-In a search for understanding of Abels's ongoing mysterious sightings, the sisters soon learn about “the third eye”, a way to see the supernatural world.
+In a search for understanding of Abels's ongoing mysterious sightings, the sisters soon learn about "the third eye", a way to see the supernatural world.